LIFE COACHING FREQUENTLY ASKED QUESTIONSS

 Coaching is a positive, validating, supportive experience.
 You’ll leave feeling clearer about your direction, confident in your ability to achieve your objectives, and you’ll have a greater degree of self-awareness.

-We get lots of enquiries from people wanting to ask questions about becoming a life coach and unfortunately, I can’t respond to all of those personally.
-You’ll find my tips about what you should consider if you want to become a life coach here.
+We get lots of enquiries from people wanting to ask questions about becoming a coach and unfortunately, I can’t respond to all of those personally.
+You’ll find my tips about what you should consider if you want to become a coach here.

 What are your ethical standards?